Ever have the feeling that you and your client aren’t speaking the same language when talking about a shoot?

 When creating visual collateral for others, the potential for miscommunication is huge.

-A mood board is the perfect tool for collaborating with a client or a team of creatives.
+A mood board is a perfect tool for collaborating with a client or a team of creatives.
 Use it to ensure that you are on the same page about the desired end result.

 Here’s how to create one, and how to make the most of it.